 We get a lot of questions about our name.
-It’s long, has too many vowels, and “sounding it out” doesn’t always work when attempting to pronounce it.
+It’s long, has too many vowels, and “sounding it out” doesn’t always work.
 So, we thought we’d clear it all up once and for all and let you know everything about Fontenelle and why we chose it as our namesake.

 First, Fontenelle Supply Co. has nothing to do with the Fontanelle of early human anatomy; the appropriate term for the soft-spot on an infants head.
-Instead, we got our inspiration from the one and only Lucien Fontenelle.
+Instead, we got our inspiration from Fontenelle Forest and the one and only Lucien Fontenelle.

 Lucien was born in 1800 to a wealthy French family near modern day New Orleans.
 He was lucky enough to have been educated, and by the time he was 19 had accepted a job with the largest employer in the Midwest, The Missouri Fur Company.
 Fur was a booming business in those days; apparently beaver hats in 1820 were the equivalent of todays raw denim.
 The business had brought Lucien up from New Orleans to St. Loius, and eventually, to a small outpost along the Missouri River in 1822 near what would eventually become the town of Bellevue Nebraska.